 They also have activated carbon filters built right in, which means you’re knocking out two birds with one stone.

-Click here to browse the top 10 alkaline water machines of 2019.
+My top 10 alkaline water machines provide an excellent range of options.

-If you’re new to alkaline ionized water, I recommend checking out the most affordable water ionizer at Amazon.
+If you’re new to alkaline ionized water, I recommend checking out some cheap water ionizers that deliver great value for the money.

 It’s manufactured by a trusted alkaline water machine brand and comes with a lifetime warranty.